trulsf/UnitJuMP.jl/README.md

 This is an experimental and proof-of-concept package that allows JuMP to be combined with units using Unitful.

-Currently, the package only supports a limited set of modelling with linear constraints using the `@variable` and `@constraint` macros.
+Currently, the package only supports a limited set of modelling with linear and quadratic constraints using the `@variable` and `@constraint` macros.

 ## Variables